Leadership Strategies for the Era of Acceleration

 #7 – Accelerate Your Ideas!

-Great leaders know that great opportunities in the 2020’s come from their ability to accelerate and align their internal idea factory to the big global idea machine that surrounds them.
+Great leaders know that great opportunities in the future come from their ability to accelerate and align their internal idea factory to the big global idea machine that surrounds them.
 They know that the essence of global R&D (research and development), the creation of new products and services, and the generation of new sources of revenue comes from the ability to tap into the big global knowledge network that surrounds us today.

 Without knowledge creativity, companies wither and die.
 But with an accelerated idea machine, they thrive and prosper!